-A series of events and activities will be taking place across Daventry District this year to commemorate the 100th anniversary of the end of the First World War.
+A series of events and activities took place across Daventry District in 2018 to commemorate the 100th anniversary of the end of the First World War.

-The events will take place within the 100-days leading up to November 11, echoing the Hundred Days Offensive – the Allies’ final push along the Western Front which finally broke the military stalemate.
+The events took place within the 100-days leading up to November 11, echoing the Hundred Days Offensive – the Allies’ final push along the Western Front which finally broke the military stalemate.

 World War One Centenary Exhibition